-The ACRC makes a reasonable recommendation or expresses opinion to the head of public institutions, if deemed necessary for improving statutes, systems or policies which were found in the course of handling complaints to cause grievance or inconvenience.
-It also recommends institutional improvement to prevent corruption by analyzing the occurrence of corrupt acts.
+The ACRC may recommend institutional improvement to the head of public institutions to prevent corruption by analyzing the occurrence of corrupt acts.
+It also makes a reasonable recommendation or expresses opinion to the head of public institutions, if deemed necessary for improving statutes, systems or policies which were found in the course of handling complaints to cause grievance or inconvenience.